Delfidel/delfidel/README.md

 <!--
 **Delfidel/delfidel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on wordpress
+- 🔭 I’m currently working on wordpress, Javascript and React JS.
-- 🌱 I’m currently learning Full Stack developer and Wordpress
+- 🌱 I’m currently learning Full Stack developer and Wordpress.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Wordpress.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about my objectives, goals and my studies.
 - 📫 How to reach me: delfinaghidinelli@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I´m studying Web Designer!!!
+- ⚡ Fun fact: I´m studying Web Designer and english.
+Also, I am working as a community manager in a candle business.
 -->